Posted on 4/7/2015 in Web Development

 - Quick on-site surveys – Products like usabilla are great for collecting context-relevant feedback based on a pointed question.

-- Feedback tab – An ever-present “Feedback” tab on the right or left of your site offer the customer an instant way to provide you feedback while using the product.
+- Feedback tab – An ever-present “Feedback” tab on the right or left of your site offers the customer an instant way to provide you feedback while using the product.
 If you’re using ZenDesk for support (highly recommended) they offer just the widget.

 - The personal touch – Customers will respond to an actual human reaching out to them, either via email or a phone call, to get their feedback.
 Consider doing this for a random slice of your new customers once they’ve met a specific engagement goal.